 See Also: 17 Ways to Increase Your Bench Press

 Those who aren’t fans of the conventional flat bench press most often talk about shoulder pain.
 And it’s true, there’s a substantial amount of men who complain of shoulder pain after flat bench presses.
 However, they can head over to the decline press and there’s less to no shoulder pain.

 Why?
 Well without getting to physiological about it, your shoulder’s flexibility (or lack thereof) doesn’t interfere as much because of the angle.
 There’s almost no chance of impingement.

 Anyone who does decline will tell you they can put up substantially more weight than on traditional flat bench press.
 The interesting part is that because the bottom of your chest is technically positioned in front of your deltoids, they aren’t as fully engaged.
 There’s substantial tension placed directly onto your chest.

 SEE ALSO: List of Muscles Used in Bench Press

 While it’s true that you can achieve the same result and target the same area with forward leaning dips, the decline press provides a big ego boost because you can put on a few more plates!

 Benefit #3: It May Be Better Than Weighted Dips

 You could basically think of the movement as the first half of a full bench press on a flat bench.
-With that said, it’s easier to pile on more weight than to put on a weight belt or buy a vest to add weighted dips to your routine.
-Many men prefer the decline press over weighted dips (try holding a DB between your legs while you do dips) for one reason or another, and it’s valid.
+With that said, it’s easier to pile on more weight than to put on a weight belt or buy a weighted vest to add weighted dips (check out this collection of my favorite dip belts for weighted vests, as well) to your routine.
+Many men prefer the decline press over-weighted dips (try holding a DB between your legs while you do dips) for one reason or another, and it’s valid.

 Benefit #4: Less Tension in the Lower Back